Sustainable Drainage Systems (SuDS)

 More information on SuDS can be found at Southern Water’s website: Sustainable drainage solutions.

-- Pilot Scheme Phase 1: Westborn Road, Fareham FAQs and Plans
+Pilot Scheme Phase 1: Westborn Road, Fareham and FAQs

-The first phase of the project will install SuDS within the highway at Westborn Road, Fareham - including a raingarden and underground storage.
-The raingarden will be constructed from a kerbed and planted buildout at the southern end of the road, with underground components to store and manage surface water.
-Additional underground water storage will be constructed beneath the footpath at the southern end of the road.
+This pilot will deliver SuDS features within the highway at Westborn Road, Southampton Road and Serpentine Road, Fareham - including raingardens, new below-ground highway drainage features, and underground water storage.
+The raingardens will be constructed from kerbed and planted buildouts, with underground components to store and manage surface water.

-- Slow the flow of water into the combined sewer at the southern end of the road
+• Slow the flow of water into sewer systems

-Residents’ feedback has informed changes to the scheme design to minimise the impact on parking and access while still delivering the required storage and environmental benefits.
-Hampshire County Council and its contractor will continue to engage with residents throughout construction to minimise disruption and manage access needs.
+Residents’ feedback during the early stages of the pilot has been considered during design and construction phase development, to minimise the impact on parking and access while still delivering the required storage and environmental benefits.
+Hampshire County Council and its contractor will engage with residents throughout construction of the pilot scheme across all sites to minimise disruption and manage access needs.

-Southern Water will monitor the system’s performance using its own data.
-The results will help guide future decisions on expanding SuDS installations across Hampshire.
+Southern Water and Hampshire County Council will monitor the performance of the schemes, and the results will help guide future decisions on expanding SuDS installations across Hampshire.

 The new drainage assets will be adopted and maintained by the County Council as Highway Authority, with Southern Water funding future maintenance through commuted sums.